Help us understand our audience.

 What was the solution?

-• Delivering coursework through a community partner: Year Up Charlotte partners with Central Piedmont Community College (CPCC) to deliver its class sequence, which takes 6 months (the Learning and Development Phase).
-CPCC professors teach Year Up courses, for which students also earn school credit.
-Participating employers help to design the curriculum, and, in some cases, may help teach classes on job-specific tools (such as on project management software used at Bank of America).
+• Delivering coursework through a community partner: Year Up Charlotte partners with Central Piedmont Community College (CPCC) to deliver the initial 6-month Learning and Development phase.
+CPCC professors teach Year Up courses, for which students also earn college credit.
+Participating employers help to design the curriculum, and, in some cases, help teach classes on job-specific tools (such as on project management software used at Bank of America).
 During this time, students receive a weekly stipend of $50.

-• Placing students in internships: After the six months of coursework, Year Up places each internship-ready student into a track-specific, six-month internship with a partner company (i.e. a project management student will be placed in a project management role at Bank of America).
-Students receive a weekly stipend of $150 to help cover expenses like transportation and food.
-Employers’ payments help cover the cost of each interns’ coursework and stipend.
-Year Up Charlotte places students in internships at companies including: AvidXchange, Bank of America, Capgemini, Compass Digital Labs, JPMorgan Chase, LendingTree, Lowes Home Improvement, LPL Financial, Okta, and Wells Fargo & Company.
+• Placing students in internships: After the six months of coursework, Year Up places each internship-ready student into a track-specific, six-month internship with a partner company (e.g., a project management student will be placed in a project management role at Bank of America).
+Students receive a weekly stipend of $525 to help cover expenses like transportation and food.
+Year Up Charlotte places students in internships at companies including: AvidXchange, Bank of America, Capgemini, Compass Digital Labs, JPMorgan Chase, LendingTree, Lowe's Home Improvement, LPL Financial, Okta, and Wells Fargo & Company.

 • A strong match between city and program operator: As Year Up looked to expand its model in 2015, the Chetty report and the Opportunity Task Force signaled that Charlotte had a demonstrated need for its program.
 With enthusiastic commitments from a corporate partner (Bank of America) and education partner (Central Piedmont Community College), Year Up selected Charlotte as its newest site.